chenhsong/OpenProtocol/cs/doc/api_reference.md

 The .NET Framework required for this assembly is .NET Standard 1.6 or above.

-WebSocket Communications {.prose}
+WebSocket Communications
 ------------------------

-All communications with the iChen^&reg;^ 4.1 Server is performed through an industry-standard WebSocket interface (IETF&nbsp;RFC&nbsp;6455).
+All communications with the iChen&reg; 4.1 Server is performed through an industry-standard WebSocket interface (IETF&nbsp;RFC&nbsp;6455).

 The default port (configurable) of the WebSocket interface is 5788.